Chapter 6-2: Body Paragraphs

 Within this angle, perspective, lens, or point of view, present an opinion that defends the topic sentence.
 The technical term for this is the mini-claim;

 Since this opinion or mini-claim is arguable (someone can disagree with it), convince the reader the opinion is made more convincing by providing unarguable evidence.
 The technical term for this is called the evidence, also known as substantiation, proof or details;

-Often readers do not understand why the proof is good.
+Often readers do not understand how or why the substantiation validates the mini-claim.
 You must always assume that you are writing to an intelligent but ignorant or uninformed audience.
 Your reader will have difficulty seeing the connection between the proof and the mini-claim.
 What is worse, they may not see how these two things defend the topic sentence.
 It is therefore necessary to make it clear to readers how the proof works with the mini-claim to defend the topic sentence.
 The technical term for this is called the clarification;

 Students that are looking to display advanced writing skills will include a transition sentence in their second and future body paragraphs.